-Click through these photos for an overview of the site.
+Click through these tiles for an overview of my work (and the site).

 "A Very Fine Line: A Brooklyn Artist Free-Associates on Her Walls," a profile of Shantell Martin in her Bed-Stuy home on the cover of the Home section.
 Photos by Trevor Tondro.

 "The Quest to Save LA's Century-Old Batchelder Tile Masterpiece," a 4,000-word feature (and a top-read piece on the site) about a shuttered historic landmark featuring perhaps the most significant interior architecture in the city.
 Photo by Elizabeth Daniels.